igarciamen/SecGest/README.md

 11. Internal messaging (chat) and admin private notes
 12. Admin dashboard and metrics
 13. Advanced security (configurable CORS, rate limiting, credentials out of the codebase) and deployment

-In addition, a full visual redesign of the frontend (the "Dossier" design
-system: each task as a file-folder-style accordion, with its own palette and identity) applied across the board after Block 11.

 ## Tech stack